fbpx

 img 5233

 7: Passion fruit, good fruit if you know what to do with it.
 I would always juice it and strain it, then add a little sugar kind of like lemonade.
 The vines are really pretty and have beautiful flowers.
 They do attract some pretty terrifying creatures though.
-Hornets, Jack-Sparrows, and wasps love these fruit with a passion.
+Hornets, Jack-Sparrows, and wasps love these fruits with a passion.

 Is it hard to make a living on the islands?